bxparks/AceRoutine/README.md

       no matter how many coroutines are active
 * extremely fast context switching
     * ~6 microseconds on a 16 MHz ATmega328P
-    * 1.1-2.0 microseconds on Teensy 3.2 (depending on compiler settings)
+    * ~2.9 microseconds on a 48 MHz SAMD21
-    * ~1.7 microseconds on a ESP8266
+    * ~1.7 microseconds on a 80 MHz ESP8266
-    * ~0.5 microseconds on a ESP32
+    * ~0.4 microseconds on a 240 MHz ESP32
+    * 0.7-1.1 microseconds on 96 MHz Teensy 3.2 (depending on compiler settings)
 * uses the [computed goto](https://gcc.gnu.org/onlinedocs/gcc/Labels-as-Values.html)
   feature of the GCC compiler (also supported by Clang) to avoid the [Duff's Device](https://en.wikipedia.org/wiki/Duff%27s_device) hack